2026 TAA Institute for Textbook & Academic Authors | Meet with a Mentor

 • Maintaining writing momentum

-• Planning writing as your insurance policy for success in academe
+• Building your writing practice as an insurance policy for academic success

 Christine Tulley